9inpachi/react-circular-menu/README.md

 #### `open?: boolean`

-Defines if the menu is open or not.
-This can be used the control the menu's toggle state from parent.
+Whether the menu is open or not.
+This can be used to control the menu's toggle state from the parent component.

 Example: `false`